HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Task 3.
 Execute Task 2.
 Synthesize the results of Tasks 1 and 2 to identify knowledge gaps for implementing and managing the life-cycle of ATSPM systems.
 These knowledge gaps should be addressed in this research or in the recommended future research as budget permits.

 Task 4.
-Propose a methodology to achieve the research objective to be fully developed in Phase II.
+Propose a methodology to describe the approach to gathering necessary resources and prepare the guidelines to achieve the research objective.
+This methodology will describe the procedures to achieve the research objective in Phase II.
 At a minimum, the methodology shall:

 • Identify the potential data exchange standards and requirements (e.g., SAE J2945, etc.) to ensure compatibility and continuous flow of data from implementation to signal management;